KunalKokate/OpenROAD-flow-scripts/Readme.md

-# Designs ran on ASAP7 PDK Platform to demonstrate fastest Runtime with CTS improvement
+# Designs ran on ASAP7 PDK Platform to demonstrate fastest Overall Runtime and CTS stage timing improvement

 ### Aim:
 To improve the timing parameters below by making changes in CTS script: